Check out our guide to learn more about the opportunities, and the regulatory framework for India’s first IFSC. Read More!

 What is India INX?

-India INX (India International Exchange) is the first international exchange to be established in GIFT City, operating under the regulatory framework of the International Financial Services Centres Authority (IFSCA).
+India INX (India International Exchange)a wholly-owned subsidiary of BSE Ltd., is India’s first international exchange to be established in GIFT City, operating under the regulatory framework of the International Financial Services Centres Authority (IFSCA).
 India INX facilitates trading in a variety of products, such as stocks, derivatives, ETFs, bonds, and commodities, providing an accessible platform for Indian and international investors.

 What is NSE IFSC?